Arborescences and Shortest Path Trees when Colors Matter: Introduction

 In graphs with negative-weight cycles, subpaths of a shortest path are not necessarily shortest paths.
 Consequently, the set of shortest paths from a single source may not even define a tree.
-While shortest path trees exist and can be computed efficiently (c.f. using Bellman-Ford algorithm) for graphs without negative-weight cycles, we show that \textsc{CC-SPT} is \NP-hard for this class (Theorem~\ref{thm:spt-q-col-NP-h}) by a reduction from \textsc{Hamiltonian Path}.
+While shortest path trees exist and can be computed efficiently for graphs without negative-weight cycles (c.f. using Bellman-Ford algorithm), we show that \textsc{CC-SPT} is \NP-hard for this class (Theorem~\ref{thm:spt-q-col-NP-h}) by a reduction from \textsc{Hamiltonian Path}.
 These make one curious about the complexity of \textsc{CC-SPT} when all cycles have positive weight.
-For simplicity, we assume that all vertices of $G$ are reachable from the source vertex $s$.
 Clearly, not every $s$-arborescence of $G$ is an $s$-SPT of $G$.
-Nevertheless, there is a subgraph $G_s$ of $G$ such that $T$ is an $s$-arborescence of $G_s$ if and only if $T$ is an $s$-SPT of $G$.
+Nevertheless, there is a subgraph $G_s$ of $G$ that contains every $s$-SPT of $G$ with the additional property that every $s$-arborescence of $G_s$ is an $s$-SPT of $G$.
 We may choose $G_s$ to be the subgraph of $G$ where for any pair $u,v$ of vertices, $(u,v)$ is an edge of $G_s$ if and only if $(u,v)$ is the last edge on some shortest $s$-$v$-path in $G$.
 It follows that in order to find an $\alpha$-colored $s$-SPT of $G$, it suffices to find an $\alpha$-colored $s$-arborescence of $G_s$.
-This immediately leads to a polynomial-time algorithm for \textsc{CC-SPT} in the special case when $q=2$ using the algorithm of Barahona and Pulleyblank~\cite{BarahonaP87} that solves \textsc{CC-ARB} when $q=2$.
-As mentioned before, \textsc{CC-ARB} is \NP-complete for arbitrary $q$ (Theorem~\ref{thm:col-arb-hard}).
-However, if $G$ has no non-positive cycles, then $G_s$ is acyclic (Observation~\ref{obs:SPS-DAG}) and it turns out that out-forests of a directed acyclic graph (DAG) form a matroid.
-Hence, finding an $\alpha$-colored arborescence of a DAG reduces to \textsc{2-Matroid Intersection} (Theorem \ref{thm:cc-arb-dag}) resulting in a polynomial-time algorithm for \textsc{CC-SPT} on digraphs with only positive cycles (Theorem \ref{thm:cc-spt-arb}).
+This leads us to the \textsc{Color-Constrained Arborescence} problem defined below.
+Observe that $G_s$ can be computed by an algorithm that computes an $s$-SPT of $G$ ignoring colors.
+Further, if all cycles in $G$ are positive, then $G_s$ is a directed acyclic graph (DAG) (Observation~\ref{obs:SPS-DAG}) and therefore we only need to find an $\alpha$-colored $s$-arborescence in a DAG (which is $G_s$) in order to find the desired $s$-SPT of $G$.